 It’s a wise course of action for anyone looking to buy a small business to make a checklist of the issues you should investigate before proceeding to purchase.

 The pertinent question must be, why is the owner selling?
-A prospective buyer needs to be alert to tactics of some business owners such as keeping current stock artificially low in order to inflate the apparent profit level.
+A prospective buyer needs to be alert to tactics of some business owners such as keeping current stock artificially low to inflate the apparent profit level.
 Such moves are part of the due diligence investigation.

 Wider research: Next up you should commence a broader research mission to understand the environment in which the business operates.
 Who are its closest competitors?
 Is the business in the optimal location?
 Are there variations in its level of trade depending on the time of day, or the time of year?
-Discovery of the answers to these questions can take some time.
+The Discovery of the answers to these questions can take some time.

 Discuss with suppliers, clients, retail associations and other industry figures related to the small business to find out its strengths and weaknesses; what risks now and into the future it may face; whether prices and other economic trends, both micro and macro, are in the business’ favour; and the state of its competition.

-Financials and operations: A closer focus on how the business has been operating is the next stage of proper diligence.
+Financials and operations: A closer focus on how the business has been operating in the next stage of proper diligence.
 This requires examining financial records, to the extent possible, to determine the true state of the business.
 What are its payment terms?
 Do the current roster of clients pay on time, or are there outstanding debts and goods supplied on credit?

 Current employees: If permitted by the current owner, it’s advisable to do an audit of current employees to determine a range of facts, from their attitudes to new ownership, their pay and skill levels, the extent of their current entitlements (accrued leave, etc.), and the terms of their employment contracts.